-Previous Work: In FY 2019 MPO staff completed the following activities.
+Previous Work: In FY 2020 CORE MPO staff completed the following activities.

-- Continued the freight planning activities by learning the freight developments that were not covered in the CORE MPO Freight Transportation Plan, by keeping track of new freight issues and developments, and by continued coordination with the freight communities; - Attended various workshops, webinars and other training opportunities related to freight data and freight planning; - Reviewed the CORE MPO Freight Transportation Plan in support of the 2045 MTP development. - Re-activated the Economic Development and Freight Advisory Committee (EDFAC) to provide freight input on 2045 MTP development. - Adopted to support the state Freight performance targets.
+- Continued the freight planning activities by learning the freight developments that were not covered in the CORE MPO Freight Transportation Plan, by keeping track of new freight issues and developments, and by continued coordination with the freight communities; - Attended various workshops, webinars and other training opportunities related to freight data and freight planning; - Worked with the Economic Development and Freight Advisory Committee (EDFAC) to provide freight input on Transportation Improvement Program (TIP) development and Congestion Management Process (CMP) update. - Coordinated with GDOT on compiling freight improvement project lists. - Adopted to support the state Freight performance targets.

-Project Description and Schedule: The expected FY 2020 MPO staff activities are listed below.
+Project Description and Schedule: The expected FY 2021 MPO staff activities are listed below.

-FY 2020 Activities Target Schedule (July 1, 2019 - June 30, 2020) Continue the freight planning activities by learning the freight Ongoing developments by keeping track of new freight issues and developments, and by continued coordination with the freight communities.
+FY 2021 Activities Target Schedule (July 1, 2021 - June 30, 2021) Continue the freight planning activities by learning the freight developments and keeping track of new freight issues and developments, Ongoing and by continued coordination with the freight communities.
 Continue to support the Economic Development and Freight Advisory Ongoing Committee (EDFAC).
+Evaluate where the CORE MPO is on freight implementation (strategies, October 2020 - February 2021 projects, etc.).
+Assess freight planning data needs in coordinated efforts with CMP Update.
+October 2020 - February 2021